-Sore neck?
-It's pretty common.
-And most men get neck pain for the same reasons they suffer low back pain.
-"In the vast majority of people, it's routine muscle strain and sprain," says Dr. Robert Shmerling, associate professor of medicine at Harvard-affiliated Beth Israel Deaconess Medical Center.
+Most people get neck pain for many of the same reasons they suffer low back pain.
+"In the vast majority of people, it's routine muscle aches and pains," says Dr. Robert Shmerling, Senior Faculty Editor at Harvard Health Publishing and Corresponding Member of the Faculty of Medicine at Harvard Medical School.
 "The neck has to support that heavy bowling ball on top."

 Should you go to a chiropractor to get your neck "cracked"?
 Dr. Shmerling counsels against sudden, strenuous manipulation of the neck.
-"It may be fine for low back pain, but avoid it for neck pain," he says.
+"It may be fine for low back pain, but I have concerns about its safety for neck pain," he says.

 Exercises to stretch and strengthen the neck, shoulder, and upper back muscles can speed recovery from a painful neck condition and possibly reduce flare-ups, although the evidence for this is not ironclad.
 Dr. Shmerling encourages his patients to see a physical therapist for guided therapeutic exercise.
 Here is what the therapist can offer:

 If neck pain is severe, lasts for weeks or months, drastically limits your ability to move your head, radiates into the shoulders, or feels worse in the morning, consider seeing a doctor.
-Fever or weakness or numbness in the arms are other "red flags" that warrant additional evaluation.
+Fever, weakness, or numbness in the arms are other red flags that warrant immediate evaluation.
 In some cases, an underlying physical problem, such as arthritis, an infection, or a compressed nerve, may be the cause.
 Depending on the diagnosis, you may need additional treatments or even surgery to relieve the pain and get back to your normal activities.